PNB, IDBI Bank get govt nominee directors on their boards | Business

 IDBI Bank is now categorised as a private sector lender, with the government holding 45.48 per cent stake in the bank, and Life Insurance Corporation of India (LIC) owning 49.24 per cent.

+In a regulatory filing, Punjab & Sind Bank (P&SB) on Tuesday said the government has nominated M G Jayasree to its board with immediate effect.

-Shares of PNB were trading 1.60 per cent down at Rs 36.85 apiece on BSE, while the IDBI Bank scrip was down by 2.01 per cent at Rs 46.40.
+Jayasree is deputy director general in the Department of Financial Services at the finance ministry.
+Shares of PNB closed 1.87 per cent down at Rs 36.75 apiece on BSE, while the IDBI Bank scrip settled 2.96 per cent lower at Rs 45.95 and the stock of Punjab & Sind Bank slipped 1.45 per cent to Rs 17.05.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)